AbdullahBay/inet/showcases/general/parsim/doc/index.rst

 Partitioning
 ~~~~~~~~~~~~

 The network is divided into four partitions.
-Each LAN, together with its corresponding switch/access point, and the router closest to it are assigned to a different partition.
+Each subnetwork, and the router closest to it are assigned to a different partition:
-Each partition contains an :ned:`Ipv4NetworkConfigurator` module; wireless LANs also contain a :ned:`Ieee80211ScalarRadioMedium` module.
-The extra modules are needed due to the limitation of partitioning, i.e. no method calls to modules in other partitions.

 ..
 The network is divided into four partitions.
 Each LAN, together with its corresponding switch/access point, and the router closest to it are assigned to a different partition.
    Each partition contains an :ned:`Ipv4NetworkConfigurator` module; wireless LANs also contain a :ned:`Ieee80211ScalarRadioMedium` module.